Skip to content

 The verify command checks if a username and password match the username:hash.
 For interactive verification:

-A TUI prompts for the username:hash, username, and password, verifying the credentials.
+A TUI prompts for the username:hash:secret, username, password and optional TOTP code, verifying the credentials.
 For non-interactive verification:

 FlagDescriptionDefaultRequired